vitalij555/bit-parser/README.md

 - `parse_bits_full(bytes_or_hex, descriptors) -> list[dict]`
   Returns one entry for every bit, with `enabled` markers so UIs can grey out disabled bits.
 For multi-bit fields, also returns a summary entry with the aggregated value.
 - `encode_bits(enabled_labels, descriptors, values=None) -> str`
   Returns an uppercase hex string from enabled labels and multi-bit numeric values.
+Use `label:byte:bit` to disambiguate.
 - `describe_bits(descriptors) -> dict`
   Returns a JSON-friendly schema for UI builders (bits plus multi-bit value options).